-- The short and stocky body of this caterpillar is transparent yellow on the sides, with intermittent black stripes.
+- This caterpillar’s short and stocky body is transparent yellow on the sides, with intermittent black stripes.

-- The danger comes from the small, short, yellowish hair that covers the body.
+- The danger comes from the small, yellowish hair covering the body.

-- This caterpillar also has a small hood which can hide his head when necessary.
+- This caterpillar also has a small hood that can hide his head when necessary.